Coestaris/dawnlib/readme.md

 - `graphics` - Contains OS-dependent Window management, input handling, and rendering pipelines on top of OpenGL.
 - `profile` - Contains profiling tools and utilities.
-- `yarc` - Contains an implementation of Asset container.
+- `dac` - Contains an implementation of Asset container.
 It also provides utilities for converting raw assets (like .png, .wav, etc.) into internal representation of assets.